 This single semester, 20-credit module at Level Six (third UG year) includes the following elements and is assessed 100% by coursework: -

-• Seven-day residential field study visit to Autonomous Region of Catalonia its capital city of Barcelona.
+• Five day field course studying the Autonomous Region of Catalonia and its capital city of Barcelona.
 A detailed itinerary is provided in the field visit handbook for the group which includes a period of individual research

 • A series of one-hour staff lead preparatory seminars, Wks1-5.
-These are compulsory and a register will be taken.
+These are compulsory .

 • Directed investigative and analytical research task to inform a 10 minute formal power-point presentation for week 5.
-This will be undertaken in pair groups each tackling a set theme of choice relevant as background research for the study tour.
+This will be undertaken individually with each person tackling a set theme of choice relevant as background research for the study tour.

-• Best use of free time during the visit will be planned in advance in order to gather field based material/observations to inform your choice of research report.
-On return you will be required to submit an individually written, evaluative and analytical report by the end of the semester (exact date to be circulated later).
+• During your field week you will gather material/observations to inform your choice of research report.
+You will be required to submit an individually written, evaluative and analytical report by the end of the semester

 Grade A- and above